 363 Roman Christianity

 Examines the development of Christianity from its beginnings in the 1st century to its acceptance as the official religion of the Roman Empire in the 4th century.
 Students will learn about early Christian beliefs and practices, and explore the challenges faced by the first Christians.
 Topics include community organization, persecution, martyrdom, Gnosticism, and women in the church.
 Three credits.
-Offered 2024-2025.
+Not offered 2025-2026.

 365 Spirituality in Medieval Christianity

 This course will focus on the spirituality of the formative years in the development of Christian thought, beginning with the legalization of Christianity in 313 CE and ending with the Reformation.
 Students will see how some of the most searching and intelligent men and women in both the Western and Eastern churches have wrestled with the question of how it is possible to know God.
 Three credits.
-Not offered 2024-2025.
+Offered 2025-2026.

 374 Modern and Contemporary Islam